Task details

 The Details page provides information about your tasks.

-- Enabled: Indicates that the task is set to enabled in Classic Manager and, therefore executable.
+- Enabled: Indicates that the task is enabled in Classic Manager and, therefore executable.

-- Disabled: Indicates that the task is set to disabled in Classic Manager and cannot be executed in its current status.
+- Disabled: Indicates that the task is disabled in Classic Manager and can't be executed in its current status.

 - Project: The name of the Project where the task resides.